- Code STAT7018

 - Explain in detail the fundamental concepts of probability theory and its position in modern statistical and mathematical sciences and applied contexts;

-- Demonstrate and communicate accurate and efficient use of probability theory techniques;
+- Demonstrate accurate and efficient use of complex probability theory techniques;

-- Thoroughly demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts from probability theory;
+- Demonstrate in depth capacity for mathematical reasoning through analyzing, proving and explaining concepts from probability theory; and

-- Communicate problem-solving using probabilistic methods in various situations.
+- Apply complex problem-solving techniques using probabilistic methods in various situations.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.